gocerk/whatsapp-telegram-signal/README.md

 ### TradingView Webhook Integration

-The main use case is receiving webhook signals from TradingView:
+The main use case is receiving webhook signals from TradingView.
+When a webhook is received, the signal is automatically sent to **both WhatsApp and Telegram**:

 ```bash
 # Start the server